By VIGNESWARAN KANNAN

 I recall an incident which happened at a goal-setting workshop conducted by a renowned psychologist which I attended some time ago.

-During one of the sessions, there was an activity where all the participants were asked to write down their future goals and their action plan to achieve these objectives.
+During one of the sessions, there was an activity where all the participants were asked to write down their future goals and their action plans to achieve these objectives.

 One of the participants who was an insurance agent drafted a unique goal and an action plan.
 His goal was to be a multimillionaire in 10 years’ time.

 His action plan was to focus on work during that period.
 He will not spend time with his family as he will work from 8am to 10pm daily.
-He will not spend time with his friends or go for vacation.
+He will not spend time with his friends or go on vacations.

-According to the participant, he would enter the “happy” state after 10 years as he would be a multimillionaire by that time.
-He would then happily spend his time with his family, friends and go for vacation around the world.
+He was confident about entering the “happy” state after 10 years as he would be a multimillionaire by that time.
+He would then happily spend his time with his family, friends and travel the world.

 Are we delaying our happiness?